doridori/Dynamo/README.md

 #DEPRECATED

-This project is now deprecated and superseded by [Pilot](https://github.com/doridori/Pilot).
+This project is now deprecated and superseded by:

+- [Pilot](https://github.com/doridori/Pilot) for Android app architecture
+- [Engine](https://github.com/doridori/Engine) for a lightweight Finite State Machine

 # Dynamo